Visas & Legal

 A Z-visais China's official work visa for foreign nationals employed by a Chinese company or institution.
 If you are being paid to teach English in China, you are legally required to hold a Z-visa.
 It is the only visa that allows you to work legally as a teacher in the country.

-Working on any other visa type — tourist (L), business (F), student (X), or anything else — is illegal and carries serious consequences including fines, deportation, and a ban from re-entering China.
+Working on any other visa type, whether tourist (L), business (F), student (X), or anything else, is illegal and carries serious consequences including fines, deportation, and a ban from re-entering China.

 How sponsorship works